jjvanzon/Circular-Language-Spec/spec/introduction.md

 <img src="images/Circle%20Language%20Spec%20Introduction.002.png" height="100" />

 Each sub idea works more or less independently of the others. __Monitor__ does its bit, __Keyboard__ does its bit.
-It's the super idea that ties the sub ideas together.
+It's the super idea that ties all the sub ideas together.
 That means that the __Computer__ makes the link between monitor, keyboard, mouse and printer.
 The super idea combines the sub ideas and manages communication between them.

 In computer programming, ideas are sometimes called *objects*.
 Each object is responsible for its own part of the system.
+Here is another example:

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

 A sub idea can be split up into sub ideas itself.
-It can go on and splitting up into smaller and smaller ideas:
+This way we can go on and on, splitting up into smaller and smaller ideas:

 <img src="images/Circle%20Language%20Spec%20Introduction.004.png" height="400" />